LBaaS/lbaas-api/lbaas-tenant-api.md

 ## 1. Overview

 *This guide is intended for software developers who want to create applications using the HP Cloud Load Balancer API.
-It assumes the reader has a general understanding of load balancing concepts and is familiar with ReSTful web services, HTTP/1.1 conventions JSON serialization formats.*
+It assumes the reader has a general understanding of load balancing concepts and is familiar with RESTful web services, HTTP/1.1 conventions and JSON serialization formats.*

 ### 1.1 API Maturity Level

-*This API definition represents the HP Cloud Load Balancer as a Service in Beta release form.*
+*This API definition represents the HP Cloud Load Balancer as a Service in Beta release form.
+Functionality represented within this specification is supported.*

 **Maturity Level**: *Experimental*